ScCameron/openstego_capstone/README.md

 2. Watermarking: Watermarking image files with an invisible signature.
 It can be used to detect unauthorized file copying.

-3. Audio Hiding: It can hide data in WAV and MP3 audio files.
+3. Audio Hiding: It can hide data in WAV and MP3 audio files using the command line.

-4. Video Hiding: It can hide data in various popular video file formats.
+4. Video Hiding: It can hide data in various popular video file formats using the command line.

 ## Usage